tiny-dnn/tiny-dnn/doc/readme.md

-# tiny-cnn documentations
+# tiny-dnn documentations

-tiny-cnn is a header only, dependency free deep learning library written in C++.
+tiny-dnn is a header only, dependency free deep learning library written in C++.
 It is designed to be used in the real applications, including IoT devices and embedded systems.

 ## User guides
 - [How-to](How-Tos.md)